Stage 5 reading - Inference

 Learning intention

-Students will learn to use background information, predictions, clues in the text and an understanding of character to make inferences.
+Students will learn to use background information and clues in the text to make inferences.

 National Literacy Learning Progression